Gardening for birdlife

 Nectar Harakeke Drinking Tui

-In prolonged dry weather a birdbath placed out of reach of cats, and filled with freshwater every day or so, may be vital to their survival, as being driven to the ground by thirst can expose them to predators, cars, and other hazards.
+In prolonged dry weather a birdbath, placed out of reach of cats and filled with freshwater every day or so, may be vital to their survival, as being driven to the ground by thirst exposes birds to predators, cars, and other hazards.

 These tui became summer-long visitors, and then residents, when a safe water dish was placed high on a water tank.
 Tui are very fond of bathing, especially in hot dry weather, and compete with one another for the “I’m next” position on the perch over this water dish.